 By this point you’re already dizzy from the previous attributes but you’ll want to spend a little time checking out a helmet’s additional features.
 We’re talking about things like quick-change face shields, strap securing, breath guards, removable padding, noise reduction technology, anti-fog systems, sun shields and last but not least bluetooth audio and communication technology.
 Features like these rank far below safety and performance but still very important if you want a helmet that will serve you well and comfortably over many years.
 My advice is not to get too hung up in these features – pick out one or two that you consider to be highly important and then call it a day.

 Value for Money

-If you have any comments or feedback on our helmet recommendations or anything about the site in general be sure to get in touch.
+If you have any comments or feedback on my helmet recommendations or anything about the site in general be sure to get in touch.